xonq/tutorials/funannotate.md

 database you are making here for this species.

-`Create a plain text `.sh` file with the BUSCO command (busco will make an output for you).
+Create a plain text `.sh` file with the BUSCO command (busco will make an output for you).
-<LINEAGE>` will either be `ascomycota` or `basidiomycota`, depending on your
+<LINEAGE>` is `ascomycota` or `basidiomycota`, depending on your
 organism.
-Optionally, you can further refine an Ascomycete lineage dataset by running `funannotate database --show-buscos` and choosing a LINEAGE more closely representative of your organism.
+You can further refine an Ascomycete lineage dataset by running `funannotate database --show-buscos` and choosing a more refined <LINEAGE>.
 ```
 source /fs/project/PAS1046/software/containers/funannotate/source.sh